-The question of which data modeling tools to consider is contextual.
-“It’s a question of the right tools for the right situation,” Vovchenko said.
-Key considerations revolve around an organization’s tech stack and data security.
-“You have to keep in mind that, if you’re connecting different solutions to your databases, that means you might be opening up your databases,” she added.
+“It’s a question of the right tools for the right situation,” Vovchenko, former director of business intelligence at DoorDash, told Built In.
+“You have to keep in mind that, if you’re connecting different solutions to your databases, that means you might be opening up your databases.”

 Think of Draw.io as the bridge between pen and paper or whiteboarding to something a little more formalized.
 It’s a free, intuitive, browser-based flowchart builder in which users can drag and drop entity shapes (including the ellipses and parallelograms common to data models) onto a canvas, then join them with connector lines.
 It’s a handy way to get something down quickly, even for someone lacking access to high-powered software.

-It might not make sense in contexts that deal with a lot of unstructured, schema-on-read data, like event-based data sets, but it’s a natural for things like finance models, which are of course highly structured, Vovchenko said.
+It might not make sense in contexts that deal with a lot of unstructured, schema-on-read data, like event-based data sets, but it’s smooth for things like finance models, which are highly structured, Vovchenko said.

 “The very first model that was drawn for finance [at DoorDash] was actually drawn in Draw.io,” she said.